josephmontes/VAA/README.md

 ![Screenshot 2023-08-29 231032](https://github.com/josephmontes/VAA/assets/125607783/af21f4d3-00f8-4194-bd6b-6d7a5632bd99)

-- wOBA and xwOBA are plate appearance rated, so I wanted to look at a some swing rated stats
+- wOBA and xwOBA are plate appearance rated, so I wanted to look at a couple of swing rated stats
    - **Whiff%** increases as a 4-Seam Fastball's VAA approaches 0°
-     - League Average Whiff % is 21%
+     - League Average Whiff% is 21%
    - **Barrel% (per swing)** also decreases as VAA approaches 0°
      - League Average Barrel% per swing is 3.5%